pauldambra/ModulusChecker/README.md

 This software is released under the MIT license.

 NB the resource text files valacdos.txt and scsubtab.txt are produced and released by Vocalink not me

+#### Vocalink Version

+Currently uses v3.3 of Vocalink Modulus Checking copied from their site on 2015-08-07